Anchormen/sql4es/README.md

 )
 ```

-An empty index can be created using CREATE TABLE [index] (_id "type:string").
+An empty index can be created using CREATE TABLE [index.type] (_id "type:string").
 The _id field is omitted because it is a standard ES field.

 ***CREATE TABLE [(index.)type] AS SELECT ...***